 If Identity Guard wants to move with the times, it should make two-factor authentication its top priority in 2020 but, in the meantime, users should ensure they use a strong password to protect their account because opting for something like “password” is tantamount to handing all your financial data over to a cybercriminal and giving him or her a tip afterward.

-Social Security Number Theft – Once you’ve created an account, Identity Guard will constantly comb through thousands of data sources checking to see if your Social Security number has been leaked, stolen or exposed.
-If your SSN is detected somewhere it ought not to be, Identity Guard will immediately notify you of the vulnerability, giving you the chance to secure your data before any further damage occurs.
+Social Security Number Monitoring – Once you’ve created an account, Identity Guard will constantly comb through thousands of data sources checking to see if your Social Security number has been leaked, stolen or exposed.
+If your SSN is detected somewhere it ought not to be, Identity Guard will notify you of the vulnerability, giving you the chance to secure your data before any further damage occurs.

 ID Verification Alerts – should Identity Guard detect any changes being made to your current accounts, or notice that an application for a new credit card or cellphone contract has been made in your name, it will send you an ID Verification Alert, so you can verify whether it was you who made the application or if someone else is posing as you.

 Black Market Monitoring – Identity Guard ventures into the dark recesses of the internet that few others dare to go.
 In doing so, however, it keeps a round-the-clock eye on your personal information, ensuring that you’ll be the first to know if any sensitive data is detected on an underground forum, chat group, or dark website.

 Identity Theft Recovery – Not only does Identity Guard give its users $1 million insurance** to cover any losses incurred as a result of identity theft, but it will also give you professional assistance to help you deal with identity theft and recover from the situation as quickly and painlessly as possible.

 Additional areas of protection covered by Identity Guard include:

 - Address monitoring

 - SSN monitoring for children (available with family plans only)